The Revue Cinema Presents

 Paul Shrader’s sensual, subdued thriller confirmed the director as a bold visual stylist and is Richard Gere’s breakout role, in a relaxed Italian wardrobe supplied by Giorgio Armani.

-After the screening, Atkinson and special guest (to be announced) will discuss stylistic aspects of the film, its prescient vision of the decadent 1980s, and the history of fashion designers contributing to film costume design (for better, or for worse).
+After the screening, Atkinson and guest Calum Marsh, culture writer for the National Post, will discuss stylistic aspects of the film, its prescient vision of the decadent 1980s, and the history of fashion designers contributing to film costume design (for better, or for worse).
 In Gigolo’s case, the specific marketing coup that raised the Italian designer’s profile in the United States and helped turn his brand into the $3 billion company it is today.
 Armani’s canny foray into costume design not only had a profound influence on menswear but forever changed Hollywood’s relationship with fashion brands—on screen and on the red carpet.

 About the Film